cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 - Policy-based VPNs must be used in specific scenarios that require them, such as for compatibility with legacy on-premises VPN devices.

 #### Route-based VPNs
-If defining which IP addresses are behind each tunnel is too cumbersome, route-based gateways can be used.
+If defining, which IP addresses are behind each tunnel is too cumbersome, route-based gateways can be used.
 With route-based gateways, IPSec tunnels are modeled as a network interface or virtual tunnel interface.
-IP routing (either static routes or dynamic routing protocols) decides which one of these tunnel interfaces to use when sending each packet.
+IP routing (either static routes or dynamic routing protocols) decides, which one of these tunnel interfaces to use when sending each packet.
 Route-based VPNs are the preferred connection method for on-premises devices.
 They're more resilient to topology changes such as the creation of new subnets.

 Use a route-based VPN gateway if you need any of the following types of connectivity: